-- 14.32 The Strategic Housing Market Assessment estimated that there will be a significant requirement for social rented housing in Dacorum between 2007 and 2021 (3,100 homes) to achieve a balanced housing supply by 2021.
+- 15.31.
+The Strategic Housing Market Assessment estimated that there will be a significant requirement for social rented housing in Dacorum between 2007 and 2021 (3,100 homes) to achieve a balanced housing supply by 2021.
 This represents nearly 40% of the housing requirement of 7,800 that the SHMA estimated for all homes over the same period.
 No specific requirement was identified for intermediate housing.
-There are a large number of residents on the Council's Housing Register and lengthy waiting times for accommodation.
 The full affordable housing requirement over the plan period (2006-2031) would be around 5,300 homes.
-While this level of provision is unlikely to be deliverable, the aim should still be to maximise the provision of affordable housing in the borough2.
-A target of 35% is realistic and achievable, when compared with past achievement, economic conditions and costs associated with new building.
-The level and mix of housing will be updated though housing needs surveys. - 14.33 In some areas it will be reasonable to exceed the normal level for affordable housing.
+While this level of provision is unlikely to be deliverable, the aim should still be to maximise the provision of affordable housing in the borough.
+A target of 35% is realistic and achievable, when compared with past achievement, economic conditions and costs associated with new building. - 15.32.
+In some areas it will be reasonable to exceed the normal level for affordable housing.
 Land values vary and so does viability.
 The opportunity to provide affordable housing is lower outside Hemel Hempstead, because there are fewer sites available.
 The most should be made of these sites.
-Supplementary work may well justify higher levels of affordable housing, and this would be specified, normally in the Site Allocations DPD. - 14.34 There may also be genuine circumstances where a lower level of affordable housing is appropriate, e.g. because of viability, site characteristics and abnormal costs.
+Supplementary work may justify higher levels of affordable housing, and this would be specified, normally in the Site Allocations DPD. - 15.33.
+There may also be genuine circumstances where a lower level of affordable housing is appropriate, e.g. because of viability, site characteristics and abnormal costs.
 This would need to be justified in each case.
-The viability of a scheme will be tested on the basis of an open book financial appraisal, considering the residual value of the land and the profitability of the scheme. - 14.35 Affordable housing should be provided on the application site.
-However where this is not feasible, off-site provision or a financial contribution will be accepted instead. - 14.36 Intermediate housing is considered to be part of a balanced mix of affordable housing over the plan period and will be sought where it is justified by local circumstances. - 14.37 Homes will be provided in the villages to enable people who are in housing need to stay locally and maintain their local connections with family and work.
-This in turn will help support the viability of rural services and amenities.
+The viability of a scheme will be tested on the basis of an open book financial appraisal, considering the residual value of the land and the profitability of the scheme. - 15.34.
+Affordable housing should be provided on the application site.
+However where this is not feasible, off-site provision or a financial contribution will be accepted instead. - 15.35.
+Intermediate housing is considered to be part of a balanced mix of affordable housing over the plan period and will be sought throughout the borough where it is justified by local circumstances. - 15.36.
+Homes will be provided in the villages to enable people who are in housing need to stay locally and maintain their local connections with family and work.
+This in turn helps to support the viability of rural services and amenities.
 Development opportunities will largely be on sites within and adjacent to the selected small villages identified in the settlement hierarchy.
-Villages are normally able to absorb modest, well-planned schemes without significant harm to their character or the setting of the countryside. - 14.38 Detailed guidance on viability, commuted payments, eligibility criteria for the occupation of affordable housing and other matters will be provided in supplementary guidance and advice.
+Villages are normally able to absorb modest, well-planned schemes without significant harm to their character or the setting of the countryside.

+15.37.
+Detailed guidance on viability, commuted payments, eligibility criteria for the occupation of affordable housing and other matters is provided in Supplementary Planning Documents and the Council's Affordable Housing Advice Note.